hyperware-ai/hyperware-book/src/getting_started/login.md

 ### Acquiring an RPC API Key

-Create a new "app" on [Alchemy](https://dashboard.alchemy.com/apps) for Optimism Mainnet.
+Create a new "app" on [Alchemy](https://dashboard.alchemy.com/apps) for Base Mainnet.

 ![Alchemy Create App](../assets/alchemy-create-app.png)